aboutcircles/circles-docs/docs/README.md

 # Welcome to Circles

-Circles is a decentralized, sybil-resistant protocol designed to create and distribute fair and social money through personal currencies.
+Circles is a decentralized protocol designed to create and distribute fair and social money through personal currencies.
 At the core of the Circles project lies a simple yet powerful principle:

 `"Every person receives one Circle every hour, unconditionally."`